Short Term Disability Insurance for Federal Employees

 What is short term disability (STD)?*

 STD is a form of insurance that pays part of your income from a covered accident or covered sickness.
-If you unable to perform the material duties of your “own” occupation, not “any” occupation.
-The definition of “own” occupation in my option is the most important part of any STD policy.
-Why, a lot of polices that you can buy say “any” occupation, that means that if you can’t perform the material duties of you occupation but you can do some kind of other work, i.e.; answer the phones, go work at a fast food restaurant or “any” job, then you are not disabled.
-The definition of “own” means, you cannot “do your job”, in laymen's terms, the position you were hired to perform*.
+If you are unable to perform the material duties of your "own" occupation, not "any" occupation.
+The definition of "own" occupation in my option is the most important part of any STD policy.
+Why, a lot of polices that you can buy say "any" occupation, that means that if you can't perform the material duties of you occupation but you can do some kind of other work, i.e.; answer the phones, go work at a fast food restaurant or "any" job, then you are not disabled.
+The definition of "own" means, you cannot "do your job", in laymen's terms, the position you were hired to perform*.

 02.